Nutrient timing for athletes… When should you eat? Does it matter when you eat?

 - How does your preferances affect nutrient timing?

-Nutrient Timing for Performance Nutrition
+Nutrient Timing for Performance Nutrition.
+Does Nutrient Timing Matter?

-Performance nutrition strategies are designed to fuel each training session and maximise recovery based on the requirements of that session whilst practising and perfecting nutrient intakes by evaluating healthy times to eat to optimally fuel competition performances.
+Performance sports nutrition strategies are designed to fuel each training session and maximise recovery based on the requirements of that session whilst practising and perfecting nutrient intakes by evaluating healthy times to eat to optimally fuel competition performances.

 Body composition is also vital for athletes as they need to maintain low body fat levels and high levels of muscle mass that are specific to their sport/playing position.
 Some athletes may need to manipulate their diet to increase muscle mass or lose body fat.